neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="https://neon.tech/docs/guides/vercel" description="Connect your Vercel project and create a branch for each preview deployment" icon="split-branch">The Neon Vercel Integration</a>
+<a href="https://neon.tech/docs/guides/vercel" description="Connect your Vercel project and create a branch for each preview deployment" icon="vercel">The Neon Vercel Integration</a>

-<a href="https://neon.tech/blog/database-branching-for-postgres-with-neon" description="Blog: Read about full-stack preview deployments using the Neon Vercel Integration" icon="split-branch">Preview deployments with Vercel</a>
+<a href="https://neon.tech/blog/database-branching-for-postgres-with-neon" description="Blog: Read about full-stack preview deployments using the Neon Vercel Integration" icon="vercel">Preview deployments with Vercel</a>

-<a href="https://neon.tech/blog/branching-with-preview-environments" description="Blog: A database for every preview environment with GitHub Actions and Vercel" icon="split-branch">A database for every preview</a>
+<a href="https://neon.tech/blog/branching-with-preview-environments" description="Blog: A database for every preview environment with GitHub Actions and Vercel" icon="database">A database for every preview</a>

 </DetailIconCards>